mageplaza/magento2-payfort/README.md

 ======================

 Payfort payment gateway Magento2 extension.
-Payfort is the Most Trusted Online Payment Gateway in the Middle East PAYFORT is here to help you accept online payments, reduce fraud, and maximize your revenue
+Payfort is the Most Trusted Online Payment Gateway in the Middle East PAYFORT is here to help you accept online payments, reduce fraud, and maximize your revenue.

+Contact with https://www.mageplaza team or https://www.payfort.com/ for more information.

 Install